haejinjo/nasm-4-layer-study/final-outputs/L1/nasm_key_terms_with_objectives.md

 - **Musculoskeletal system**: The combined, interworking system of all muscles and bones in the body.
 - **Obesity**: A complex disease involving an excessive amount of body fat; classified by a body mass index of 30 or greater.
 - **Overweight**: A body weight greater than what is considered within normal standards; a body mass index of 25.0 to 29.9.
+- **Body Mass Index (BMI)**: The measurement of a person’s weight relative to his or her height, which is used to estimate the risks of obesity.

 #### Lesson 2: The Global State of Health